QinCai-rui/WakaTerm-NG/README.md

 ## Usage

 Once installed, your terminal activity will be tracked automatically.
-A `wakatermctl` command-line tool is planned for viewing stats right in the terminal in future releases.
+The `wakatermctl` command can be used to see your activity.
+Run `wakatermctl --help` for more options.

 ## License